 The remote receiver sits on top of the engine cover under the doghouse.
 In my 98 you can lift the cup holders out and see the receiver.
 There is a short black wire that is the antenna.
 Make sure it's extended up so it will receive a signal.

-Find the pink wire possibly with a black stripe with a metal connector on the harness near the receiver.
+Find the pink wire possibly with a black stripe (on some trucks this is a grey wire) with a metal connector on the harness near the receiver.
 Find a ground which will be any black wire or even the case of the computer.

 - Get all the remotes together